 ‘Aqidah Comes First!
 Doesn’t It?

-“‘Aqidah comes first” is a phrase which has, over the last quarter of a century, become a slogan of a sort in certain Muslims quarters.
-Yet there can be no denying that ‘aqidah or belief (from ‘aqada: to tie, bind firmly, fasten securely – out of which comes the idea of binding certain beliefs to one’s heart in utter conviction of them), is the single most important aspect of the religion.
-One is not a Muslim till a small core set of beliefs, or ‘aqidah, is tied to the heart.
+“‘Aqidah comes first” is a phrase which has, over the last quarter of a century, become a slogan in some Muslims quarters.
+Yet there can be no denying that ‘aqidah or belief (from ‘aqada: to tie, bind, fasten securely; from which comes the idea of tying certain beliefs to one’s heart in utter conviction of them), is the single most important aspect of the faith.
+One is not a Muslim until a small set of beliefs, or ‘aqidah, is tied to the heart.
 It is as simple as that.
-In Islam, acts of piety follow on from sound intentions, which stem from certain sound beliefs.
+In Islam, acts of piety follow on from sound intentions, which stem from sound beliefs.

-Again, there is no doubt that ‘aqidah - particularly the doctrine of tawhid - transforms and defines a believers’s worldview and social outlook.
-In the Quranic estimation of things, if beliefs are sound and conviction (yaqin) strong, deeds will be morally upright and virtuous.
-Which is why ‘aqidah comes first: that we can know ultimate truths, and that outlooks and actions can give concrete expression to such truths.
+Again, there’s no doubt that ‘aqidah – particularly the doctrine of tawhid – transforms and defines a believers’s worldview and social outlook.
+In the Quranic estimation of things, if beliefs are sound and conviction (yaqin) firm, deeds will be morally good and virtuous.
+Which is why ‘aqidah comes first: so that we can know ultimate truths, and that outlooks and actions can give concrete expression to such truths.

-So for Muslims, it is against the backdrop of tawhid (God’s unity), khilafah (humanity’s stewardship of the earth) and akhirah (belief in an afterlife) – that nurtures a profound sense of responsibility, spirituality and accountability – that he lives out his life.
-These lie at the heart of his ethics.
-For him, life, liberty and the freedom to pursue happiness are inseparable from them.
+So for Muslims, it is against the backdrop of tawhid (God’s unity), khilafah (humanity’s stewardship of the earth) and akhirah (faith in an afterlife), – nurturing a profound sense of responsibility, spirituality and accountability – that he lives out his life.
+This lies at the heart of his ethics.
+For him, life, liberty and freedom to pursue happiness are inseparable from them.
 For a social contract based on the belief in responsibility, spiritual growth and final judgement is, according to the Qur’an, the best foundation for establishing a just and compassionate social order.

 The hadith literature details an interesting encounter.
 Yusuf b.
 Mahak relates that he was once in the presence of the lady ‘A’ishah, when a person came and asked that she show him her copy of the Qur’an, so that he may learn its chapter arrangements.
 But before doing this, she explained to him that: ‘The first of what was revealed were the shorter chapters (al-mufassal) which mentioned Paradise and Hell.
 When the people had turned and settled (thaba) in Islam, the verses about the lawful and prohibited (al-halal wa’l-haram) were revealed.
 Had the first thing to be revealed been: “Do not drink alcohol,” they would have replied: “We shall never quit drinking alcohol!”
 Or if, at the outset, adultery was forbidden, they would have said: “We shall not stop having illicit sexual affairs!”
 There was revealed at Makkah to Muhammad, upon whom be peace, while I was still a young girl of playing age: No, but the Hour is their appointed time, and the Hour shall be more calamitous and more bitter.
 [54:46] The chapters of Baqarah and Nisa’ were not revealed until I was with him [as wife].’
 She then brought out her copy and dictated to him the order of the chapters.1